DarrenJCoxon/aad-edscape/README.md

 ## 1. Setting up the environment

-1. My setup with VS Code - why VS Code and not Cursor?
-Just preference - can use either.
-Quick familiarisation with the interface.
-File browser, preview, Terminal, Status bar at the bottom via View.
+1. Why VS Code and not Cursor?
+Just preference - you can use either.
+It's a simple interface - I break mine into three: File browser, preview, Terminal/Claude Code window.
-2. Other preferences - Light and dark mode, turning off windows etc.
+2. Other preferences - Light and dark mode - I set mine to mirror my system settings.
 3. How to open a new session using File - New Window - Create a test folder on the desktop, drag it into VS Code.
-Explain why this is so important at the start - MUST be using Claude Code inside a project folder.
-4. Show the other way to open a folder inside Terminal using cd and dragging in the folder.
+It's important to be using Claude inside project folders NOT inside your computer system files (unless you want it to check something in your system - but be careful).

 ### Claude Code basics

-1. How to open Claude Code inside VS Code:
+1. How to open Claude Code inside VS Code once Claude Code is installed:
-    1. Inside the Terminal - Claude
+    1. Inside the Terminal - type Claude
     2. By adding the Claude extension (my preference for today)
 2. How to log into Claude - through the CLI / through the browser
 3. The various features of Claude Code, looking in the slash command and going through the most important features first.